The environment is the cornerstone upon which Sun Peaks exists.

 Numerous policies have been instituted, followed, and upgraded to protect water resources, conserve water use, and ensure the quality of wastewater treatment.
 By any measures of water use, and water conservation practices Sun Peaks is undoubtedly the most water efficient community in British Columbia!

-- In 1994, Sun Peaks Resort Corporation mandated the use of low flush (6L) toilets and fixtures throughout the entire resort area.
+- In 1994, Sun Peaks Resort LLP mandated the use of low flush (6L) toilets and fixtures throughout the entire resort area.

 - The resort’s utility company also sponsored a toilet replacement program, and distributed low flow fixtures to all water customers.